 As a Fairfax traffic violations lawyer, it is interesting to look at the debate surrounding these cameras.
 The argument in favor of these cameras is that they make some of the most dangerous intersections safer.
 In Fairfax, the cameras will now be at the following intersections:

 - Northbound Chain Bridge Road and Eaton Place

 - University Boulevard and North Street

 - Eastbound and Westbound Fairfax Boulevard @ Jermantown Road

 The Insurance Institute for Highway Safety published a study that showed that violations were down at intersections that have red light cameras.
 Therefore, they concluded these cameras make drivers safer.

 Critics point out, however, that the best way to measure safety is by measuring accidents not violations.
 On this front, red light cameras may be failing.
 It is clear that more studies are needed to ensure that these cameras actually make people safer instead of just bolstering the city's bottom line.

 If you have gotten a red light ticket or another violation, contact a Fairfax traffic violations lawyer today.
-The Law Office of Wilfred Ward Yeargan will work to keep points off your license and keep your driving record clean.
+The Law Office of Wilfred Ward Yeargan is available to answer your questions about these citations.